Visiting the City of Sails soon? I’m so thrilled to help you plan your trip! I’m here to tell you all about where to stay in Auckland City!

 - Enjoy one of the best scenic rail journeys with the Northern Explorer

-4. Mt Eden – best place to stay in Auckland for families and nature lovers
+4. Mt Eden – where to stay in Auckland with a family

 Other accommodation options in Mt Eden